 It is helpful to remember that projection is a mode of perception, not an action that we take, like writing a letter or mowing a lawn.
 It is a way of seeing that is at odds with reality and is thus dysfunctional.
 It enhances rather than dissipates our sense of separation from life.
+Thus, ending projection is really a matter of choosing a more helpful way of thinking.

 All metaphors are clunky, but we could think of it this way.
 Yesterday, when I came in from my walk I looked at the calendar.
 I pulled my glasses from my pocket to read and saw only a blur through shadows.
 I squinted, moved my head back and forth, shifted my glasses and nothing helped.